The PinePhone specs, features and design are all tailored towards meeting a super low $149 price point.

-There is no specific release date as of writing — it will be ready when it’s ready — but Pine64, the company making it, expect it to launch in the spring of 2020.
+There is no specific release date as of writing — it will be ready when it’s ready — but Pine64, the company making it, expect it to launch in the summer of 2020.

-The PinePhone costs $149.99, but this price does not include shipping fees and any taxes which may be applicable in your country.
+The PinePhone costs $149.99.
+This price does not include shipping fees or any taxes which may be applicable in your country.

 PinePhone Brave Heart Edition

-Folks interested in helping to test the Linux smartphone before of its general release were able to buy an early model, dibbled the PinePhone BraveHeart edition, in November 15, 2019 direct from the Pine64 website:
+Folks keen to help test this the Linux smartphone ahead of its general release have been able to buy early models.
+The first was dubbed the PinePhone BraveHeart edition.
+It went on sale in November 15, 2019 direct from the Pine64 website and quickly sold out.

-Intended for enthusiasts and early adopters only, the PinePhone Brave Heart is something of a “first pass” production batch.
-As such the handset does not ship with an OS preinstalled (there are various development builds to try) and will feature a few minor hardware differences to the final run units (mainly related to antennae placement and 2G signal).
+Intended for enthusiasts and early adopters only, the Brave Heart is intended to be a “first pass” production batch.
+The handset does not ship with an OS preinstalled (though there are various development builds to try) and has a few minor hardware differences to the anticipated final units (mainly related to antennae placement and 2G signal).

 Will it be available in the USA?

-Like the Pinebook Pro, the PinePhone is being assembled and built in China, but it will ship from China to (almost) any country in the world when it goes on general sale next year.
+Like the Pinebook Pro, the PinePhone is assembled and built in China but can be shipped from China to (almost) any country in the world.

-It’s yet to be seen if any resellers for the device will emerge, so until then you won’t be able to buy the PinePhone in the USA (or Germany, or Sweden, etc) but you will be able to buy the phone from those countries and have it sent to you.
+It’s yet to be seen if any resellers for the device will emerge, so while you aren’t able to buy the PinePhone in the USA (or Germany, or Sweden, etc) but are can buy the phone from those countries and have it sent to you.

 Will the PinePhone work in the USA?

-Unless you live somewhere particularly remote there’s a good chance that the PinePhone will support your mobile network of choice.
+Unless you’re living somewhere particularly remote there’s a good chance that the PinePhone will support your mobile network or operator of choice.

-That said, before you buy the Pinephone you should check that the cellular modem/baseband support is compatible with your current mobile network provider, and the frequencies used in the country/s you want to makes calls, send texts, or browse the web in.
+That said, be smart: before you buy the Pinephone check that the cellular modem/baseband supported by the phone is compatible with your current mobile network provider and/or the frequencies used in the country/s you want to makes calls, send texts, or browse the web in.